What Is Jitter?

 Packet loss

-When packets are lost and retransmitted via TCP, the retransmission arrives significantly later than the original packet would have — spiking jitter.
+When packets are lost and retransmitted via TCP, the retransmission arrives significantly later than the original packet would have - Spiking jitter.
 If your speed test shows any packet loss, fix that first and jitter will usually improve.

 How jitter is measured